Vincent Figgins: Employees

-Wolpe investigated the topic of Figgins' engravers in the 1960s, finding that the Stephenson Blake foundry of Sheffield had a copy of his c.
-1815 specimen with annotations noting the cutters of some types in pencil, suggesting that Figgins often commissioned work from two engravers about whom little is known named Perry and Edmonston.
+Wolpe investigated the topic of Figgins' punchcutters in the 1960s, finding that the Stephenson Blake foundry of Sheffield had a copy of his c.
+1815 specimen with annotations noting the cutters of some types in pencil, suggesting that Figgins often commissioned work from two punchcutters about whom little is known named Perry and Edmonston.
 Wolpe noted that a Perry also cut a type for the Caslon foundry and suggested that Edmonston, who lived at Alfred Place, Cambridge Heath, is the same man as the punchcutter recorded as Edmiston who cut an extremely small 4.5pt Greek type for the Caslon foundry, known from 1828, according to Bowman "so small that its clarity is remarkable".
 Wolpe concluded, however, that "who the mysterious 'Black Man'...was, we may never be able to find out."

 John H. Bowman in his research on the history of printing Greek in Britain concluded that Figgins' account did not match Figgins or OUP's known Greek types: "I have not found anything answering its description.
 It may be that it is a mistake [for another, Great Primer or 18pt, font] or indeed perhaps the difficulties of finding "the Black Man" were such that the type was never completed.
 I do not believe it can be the Double Pica that appears in Figgins' later specimens [see below], for the style of that type would have been impossible at this early date."

 A Charles Perry is documented in news articles of the late 1820s as a punchcutter for Figgins.
 His career was halted by tragedy: on 6 December 1829, drunk and arguing with his common-law wife, he threw an iron at her and hit their son who was in his mother's arms, breaking his son's skull and killing him.
 He received a year's imprisonment.

+During a court case involving a theft in 1821, an employee of Figgins reported that "we have from twenty to thirty workmen."